kulkarni-1983/kong-proxy-app/README.md

-# AWS ECS (ec2 launch type) service hosting containers Kong API gateway and a test application
+# AWS ECS (ec2 launch type) service hosting the containers Kong API gateway and a test application

 Kong API gateway acts as proxy, routing the default route to test application